 In effect, the team is comprised of IT generalists having to provide all IT services for the agency they work in.
 We have over 130 executive branch agencies within the State of Oklahoma, and prior to 2012, each was responsible for providing their own IT services.

-With the centralization of IT services, we have started to move people from generalist roles to specialists, allowing them to hone their skills in a specific IT discipline.
+We have started to move people from generalist roles to specialists, allowing them to hone their skills in a specific IT discipline.
 We’ve had people move to networking specialists, end user support specialists, depot service specialists, software development and everything else.

 Curiously, however, this has turned many an IT generalist who felt they owned the problem of an agency into an IT specialist who feels they do not own the problem when it falls outside of their area of responsibility.
 They’re now the chickens, instead of the pigs.